deepin-community/node-form-data/Readme.md

 ```

 #### _Headers_ getHeaders( [**Headers** _userHeaders_] )
-This method ads the correct `content-type` header to the provided array of `userHeaders`.
+This method adds the correct `content-type` header to the provided array of `userHeaders`.

 #### _String_ getBoundary()
 Return the boundary of the formData.
-A boundary consists of 26 `-` followed by 24 numbers
+By default, the boundary consists of 26 `-` followed by 24 numbers
 for example:
 ```javascript
 --------------------------515890814546601021194782
 ```

+#### _Void_ setBoundary(String _boundary_)
+Set the boundary string, overriding the default behavior described above.

 _Note: The boundary must be unique and may not appear in the data._

 #### _Buffer_ getBuffer()